 - Bluetooth® connectivity for internet radio and stored music with range of up to 150 feet has replaced the plug-in ports for mobile devices. (added)

-Having a radio on the jobsite has made quite the transformation.
-We have gone from small – lightweight radios that could tune in your favorite channels…to the multi-tasking behemoth you see in this article.
+Enjoying music and listening to a radio on a job-site has made a big transformation.
+We have gone from small – lightweight radios that could tune in your favorite channels… to the multi-tasking behemoth you see in this article.

 - 14.5″ x 14″ x 13.5″